-Contrary to what movies may have you think, there is no “correct” way to do this because the “perfect” proposal is the one that was planned with your partner’s personality in mind.
+Contrary to what movies may have you think, there’s no “correct” way to do this because the “perfect” proposal is the one that was planned with your partner’s personality in mind.
 Some may want an audience and others privacy.
 Some will be dreaming of a Parisian restaurant and others of a secluded beach or the comfort of home.
-Choose what feels right and use words that come from your heart.
-And by that we mean: please don’t google what to say.
+Do what feels right for you and use words that come from your heart.

 3. Put a ring on it

-The engagement ring will become an expensive permanent fixture in your partner’s finger, so this is not a decision to be taken lightly.
-You may want to buy one or offer a family heirloom or you may even propose without the ring and suggest that you buy it together later but don’t leave it for longer than a couple of weeks.
+The engagement ring will become an expensive permanent fixture in your partner’s finger so don’t take this decision lightly.
+Whether you buy one or offer a family heirloom or propose without the ring and suggest you buy it together, don’t leave it for longer than a couple of weeks.
 If you present the ring when you propose, don’t fret over size as it can be adjusted.
-When it comes to cost, the only advice we can give is buy the best you can afford and, if you are going ring shopping with your new fiancée, either set a budget or ask the jeweler to present rings within a pre-agreed price range.
+When it comes to cost, the only advice we can give is to buy the best you can afford and, if you’re going ring shopping with your new fiancée, either set a budget or ask the jeweller to present rings within a pre-agreed price range.

 4. Please don’t make me ask for permission

-In the olden days, a gentleman would ask his future father-in-law for permission before actually proposing marriage to his partner.
-Aren’t we happy this is no longer required?
-However, parents would still expect to meet their child’s future spouse before any discussion of marriage and they appreciate a call or visit, even if the proposal is anticipated.
-The only exception is if your partner comes from a cultural background where requesting permission is the norm.
+In the past, a gentleman would ask his future father-in-law for permission before proposing marriage.
+Although this is no longer required, most parents expect to meet their child’s partner before any discussion of marriage and appreciate to be amongst the first to hear after the proposal is made.
+Do note, however, that some cultures still require permission to be sought from the bride’s father.

 One would expect so.
-In most cases, following the presentation of an engagement ring and within a reasonable time frame, the bride or her family will reciprocate with a gift of a certain value, usually a watch.
+Following the presentation of an engagement ring and within a reasonable time frame, the bride or her family will usually reciprocate with a gift.

 6. Shout it from the rooftops

 Tell your parents, close family and friends as soon as possible.
 Widowers should politely inform the family of their deceased partner and divorcees should notify their former spouse, especially when children are involved.
-Then the update will slowly make its way around your entire network but you shouldn’t feel obliged to tell your colleagues, unless your relationship extends beyond work.
+Then the update will slowly make its way around your entire network but you shouldn’t feel obliged to tell your colleagues or other people you’re not close to.
 An announcement in the papers is only expected in certain social circles but, for the digital savvy bride and groom, a short update on social media may be appropriate.

 7. Wedding bells

-Just to be clear, an engagement is not, and should not be, a “phase” in your relationship.
+Just to be clear, an engagement isn’t a “phase” in your relationship.
 A gentleman proposes marriage with the intention of proceeding to a wedding ceremony within a reasonable timeframe.
 6-12 months is sufficient time to plan the wedding and anything beyond that may indicate hesitation from either or both sides.
 Equally, in terms of social interactions, engaged couples should be considered as good as married.

 8. What happens if the answer is NO?

-One would assume that, in an intimate relationship, people know how their partner feels about them so a negative response is unlikely.
-Provided you didn’t ambush anyone with a proposal, e.g. because you were worried they might break up with you, it is perfectly understandable to express your surprise and disappointment.
-Accept the decision with grace, do not attempt to change anyone’s mind and, if you need an explanation, leave it for another time.
-On a positive note, you will be delighted to hear that most jewelers will agree to a refund if you purchased a ring for the occasion.
+One would assume that, in an intimate relationship, people know how their partner feels so a negative response is unlikely.
+Provided you didn’t ambush them with a proposal, e.g. because you were worried they were going to break up with you, it’s perfectly understandable to express your surprise and disappointment.
+Accept the decision with grace, don’t attempt to change their mind and, if you need an explanation, leave it for another time.
+On a positive note, you’ll be delighted to hear that most jewellers will offer a refund if you return the ring.

 9. Breaking off an engagement

 Inform close family and friends but don’t feel obliged to provide an explanation.
-Both partners should offer to return any gifts exchanged on the occasion of the engagement, e.g. the engagement ring, but the other party may decline the gesture.
-If wedding invitations have gone out, notify all guests preferably in writing and return any wedding presents.
+Both partners should offer to return any gifts they received on the occasion of the engagement.
+If wedding invitations have gone out, notify guests and return any wedding presents.